ragavis-advantix/Niraiva-Test/README.md

 - The frontend handles file uploads and displays structured health reports
 - The Express proxy hides the n8n URL and allows server-side preprocessing
 - The n8n workflow ensures every uploaded file is processed into a consistent health report JSON
+- **The `Niraiva.json` file contains the complete n8n workflow configuration** for easy import and setup
+- Comprehensive workflow documentation is provided in this README for better understanding of the data processing pipeline